mvenzke-axway/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/api_mgmt_workflows.md

 Case 4: No automatic approval, delegated application management : Same behavior as case 3, except that the API administrator or organization administrator approves or rejects the registration.

-The following table shows the difference between case 3 and 4 when the appropriate settings are selected in API Manager:
+The following table shows the difference between cases 3 and 4 when the appropriate settings are selected in API Manager:

 | Auto-approve applications | Delegate application management | API Portal | Output |
 |---------------------------|---------------------------------|------------|--------|